rosettascript/word-to-html-converter/_docs/changelog/FAQ-UPDATE.md

 **Updated:**
 - Section title: "About This Word to HTML Converter"
 - Three paragraphs rewritten with keyword integration
-- Added mention of WordPress alongside Shopify
+- Added mention of other platforms alongside Shopify
 - Emphasized full-width workspace
 - Highlighted privacy and security
 - Added "100% free word to HTML converter" to closing